-$^{^{1}}$ Later in this book it will be shown that the mathematical language L{math} can be enhanced by even more languages.
+$^{^{2}}$ Later in this book it will be shown that the mathematical language L{math} can be enhanced by even more languages.

+The additional actor models described after the actor story are a special extension of the actor story and have to be included in the simulation mode.5

-2 For simulation see chapter 6.
+- 3 For simulation see chapter 6.

-3 For automatic verification see chapter 7.
+- 4 For automatic verification see chapter 7.

-4 For actor models see chapter 5.
+- 5 For actor models see chapter 5.